gkinsman/gkinsman.github.io/_posts/2022-04-22-Improving-Test-Observability-Fixie-Seq.md

 ### Execution

-So let's now walk through the code of the custom execution bit by bit - the whole app can be found [here](https://github.com/gkinsman/SeqFixieSample).
+So let's now walk through the code of the custom execution bit by bit - the whole app can be found [here](https://github.com/gkinsman/SeqFixieSample), and the code for this section is [here](https://github.com/gkinsman/SeqFixieSample/blob/master/test/SeqFixieSample.FixieTests/FixieTestProject.cs#L18).

 1. Implement `IExecution` which gives us the discovered `TestSuite`, and we give Fixie a Task back to execute.